MicrosoftDocs/memdocs/windows-365/enterprise/introduction-windows-365-frontline.md

 - Provides one concurrent session.

 > [!NOTE]
-> During public preview, it's recommended that no more than 10 users are assigned to one Windows 365 Frontline license.
-There will be a cap when Windows 365 Frontline in shared mode moves into general availability.
+> During public preview, we are evaluating the potential limits for assigned users for shared Cloud PCs.
+More information will be shared at general availability.

 Windows 365 Frontline in shared mode is designed specifically for workers who